Important Information Concerning the Coronavirus (COVID-19)

 Extended Hours at the Drive-Thru

-Currently, our branches are operating via drive-thru only, with five locations offering extended hours for your convenience.
-At any branch, you may make an appointment by calling 1-800-468-6682 to meet with a loan officer, account service representative, or to access your safe deposit box.
-Current operating hours
+Currently our branches are operating via drive-thru only, with our Jackson Pike and downtown Gallipolis Mini Bank locations offering extended hours for your convenience.
+At any branch you can make an appointment by calling 1-800-468-6682 to meet with a loan officer, account service representative, or to access your safe deposit box.

 Non-Contact Banking Channels